Scattering matrix and inclusive scattering matrix in algebraic quantum field theory: Scattering

 Effective cross-sections can be expressed in terms of the squares of scattering amplitudes.

+We will study the expression (\ref {eq:50.14}) in this section. ( Notice that we do not use the fact that the theory has particle interpretation in our considerations.)

-Notice that only when $\omega$ is a ground state can one hope that the particle interpretations exists.
-In other cases instead of a scattering matrix and cross-sections one should consider inclusive scattering matrix and inclusive cross-sections (see below).
+Only when $\omega$ is a ground state can one hope that the particle interpretations exists.
+In other cases instead of a scattering matrix and cross-sections one should consider inclusive scattering matrix and inclusive cross-sections (see Section 6).